 National delivery available.

-We have four themes for 2018 workshops.
-All our workshops are practical and informal and you’ll leave with top tips, inspiration and a great looking arrangements.
-Why not treat someone (even yourself!) to a great day out in the beautiful setting of Mayfield Flower farm.
-2018 dates out now.
+All our workshops are practical and informal and you’ll leave with top tips, inspiration and great looking arrangements.
+Why not treat someone (even yourself!) to a wonderful day out in the beautiful setting of Mayfield Flower farm.